Dutch

 Dutch language-course in May-June 2023 for Graduate Students (tuition-free)

-The course has three distinct sections, and students may apply to the first section (Modern Dutch for Reading Knowledge), and/or the second section (Early Modern Dutch/Paleography).
+Students may apply to the first section (Modern Dutch for Reading Knowledge), and/or the second section (Early Modern Dutch/Paleography).
 Participation in the third section, the Archival week in the Netherlands, requires participation in either or both other sections.
-(A single letter of application will suffice for any section(s) of the course, but applicants should be sure to
+A single letter of application will suffice for any section(s) of the course, but applicants should be sure to include the appropriate supporting materials for the particular section(s) of the course to which application is being made.
+Applicants are requested to clearly state which sections they are applying to, by stating it in boldface on the letter of purpose.

 *Participants in the Archival Week must make arrangements for their own accommodations and flight.